 What Is President's Emerging Scholars?

-As a community, PES is made up of mostly students who are the first in their families to attend college, students from modest-income backgrounds, indigenous students, and students of color.
+As a community, PES is made up mostly of students who are the first in their families to attend college, students from modest-income backgrounds, indigenous students, and students of color.
 Older students, rural students, student parents, students for whom English is not their first language, and students with disabilities also find community in the program.

 PES students have access to: